tropicbliss/Minecraft-Username-Availability-Checker/README.md

 6. Profit!

 Note: You can only run requests a certain number of times, or the script will return with "429 Client Error".
+If that happens, wait a couple of minutes then try again.

 ## To-do:
 - Add multithreading support.